AqwamCreates/DataPredict-Neural/docs/Tutorials/UnderstandingFunctionBlocksDynamicComputationalGraphsAndAutomaticManualDifferentiation.md

 ```

 Typically, the activation, weight and transformation blocks saves the input tensor and transformed input tensor for calculating first-order derivatives.
-But these can be manually changed using setSaveInputTensor() and setSaveTransformedInputTensor() functions.
+But these can be manually changed using setSaveInputTensor() and setSaveTransformedTensor() functions.

 ### The Differentiate Function